vvaidy/Qo-DL/README.md

 ```
 termux-setup-storage
 ```
+Rooted users may skip the next step.
+Non-rooted users can only launch Qo-DL in Termux's home folder.

 5. Move your build and config file into Termux's home folder.
 Don't forget the fullstop at the end, ignore any ownership errors.
 ```
 mv /storage/emulated/0/download/Qo-DL_ARM64 /storage/emulated/0/download/config.ini .